WORKING CONNECTIONS OFFERS CUTTING-EDGE, COST-EFFECTIVE PROFESSIONAL DEVELOPMENT OPPORTUNITIES TO CURRENT IT/CONVERGENCE

 IMPACTS AND METRICS

-• Since 2004, more than 2500 faculty enrollments (939 unique faculty members) have attended Working Connections professional development events, which have offered more than 100 unique IT topics in that time.
+- Since 2002, close to 1100 faculty members have attended Working Connections professional development events, learning about more than 100 unique IT topics in that time.

-• According to results of annual longitudinal surveys, at least 149,000 students across over 13,000 sections and classes have been directly impacted by the training provided by Summer Working Connections since the program began.
+- By the National CTC's calculations, over 171,500 students and faculty have been impacted by the training provided by Summer Working Connections since the program began.

 - “First-time” faculty attendee percentage is high, proving word-of-mouth is positive and that the event reaches beyond the group of regular attendees.
 From 2015-2020, 28% (185 out of 658) summer attendees were “first timers” attending their very first Working Connections event